-If you are working in a pediatric setting with children with autism, it’s likely that your clients also receive ABA therapy, or applied behavioral analysis.
-It has become the most recommended treatment for autism spectrum disorders (ASD) and has immense amounts of evidenced-based research to support it.
-ABA is based on the science of learning and behavior, aiming to execute meaningful changes in client behavior and is often a sought-after approach for health insurance companies, caregivers, and teachers as change is clearly tracked.
+If you are working in a pediatric setting with children with autism, it’s likely that your clients also receive ABA therapy or applied behavioral analysis.
+It has become the most recommended treatment for autism spectrum disorders (ASD) and has immense amounts of evidence-based research to support it.
+ABA is based on the science of learning and behavior, aiming to execute meaningful changes in client behavior, and is often a sought-after approach for health insurance companies, caregivers, and teachers as change is clearly tracked.

 The behaviors being targeted are carefully and meticulously documented to observe the effectiveness or ineffectiveness of interventions used to produce the desired change.
 In other words, it’s really easy to see change through quick snapshots of graphs or charts.

 ABA can be misconstrued as a process of teaching clients rigid, rote skills in a drill sergeant-like fashion, all while sitting at a desk at the child’s home or school.
 Although behavior therapists often use discrete trial training to initially teach a skill, the best behavior therapists know the importance of generalizing skills across environments and within natural settings.
 Because of this, behavior therapists work with their clients in a variety of settings to encourage the desired change across all environments.